Tipping in Chile – Propinas

 Remember

 Some people expect tips though if the service is terrible, don’t feel obliged to give one.
-If that happens I usually give an ‘oral tip’ and let the person know what I thought of their service.
+If that happens I usually give an ‘oral tip’ (if you know Spanish) and let the person know what I thought of their service.
 It can be a shock to them but it just may open their eyes a bit.
+Fortunately, I have very rarely had to do this.